STMicroelectronics/st-mems-ispu/model_zoo/ispu_wand/README.md

    - Measure the inference time
    - See if there is any out-of-memory issue
 - Launch `make generate MODEL_DIR=path/to/user_model_dir`.
 With this service you generate the files necessary to deploy your use case on the ISPU.
 In the folder `application/output` of the specified model, you will find the `ispu_wand.json`, useful to test the model with [MEMS Studio](https://www.st.com/en/development-tools/mems-studio.html), and the `ispu_wand.h`, which can be used to integrate the model in a custom host firmware.
+- Launch `make run MODEL_DIR=path/to/user_model_dir`.
+With this service you build the [ISPU test firmware](../../host_firmware/nucleo_ispu_test_header) with the specified model and flash it on the Nucleo board.
+The Nucleo can then be directly used to test the model.
+Refer to the firmware [README](../../host_firmware/nucleo_ispu_test_header/README.md) for details on how to use it.

+   By default, the firmware for Nucleo-F401RE is used.
+In order to use a different firmware, add the following parameter to the command: `RUN_FW=path/to/test_firmware`.
+Additionally, if you have multiple boards connected, you may have to specify the index of the ST-Link probe with `PROBE_INDEX=probe_idx`.
+Refer to the error message of the flash script for how to get the correct probe index.

 ------